 Are you contemplating attending college abroad?
 Like many college students, you may think about doing so for at least a semester.
-If you are about to attend college and have a lifelong passion for travel, you might want to look for colleges that have travel degrees.
-But whatever degree you wish to take, you should give it a serious thought.
+If you are about to attend college and have a lifelong passion for travel, you might want to look for colleges with travel degrees.
+But whatever degree you wish to take, you should consider it seriously.

 Perhaps the idea of being someplace away from your comfort zone appeals to the adventurous side of you.
 Leaving home may thrill you as it opens up opportunities for you to explore new things.
 Or maybe you’re sold on the fact that traveling lets you gain a better understanding of the world in all its vastness.